Peggy Cripps: Politics

 Lady Cripps returned to England with her sick grandson.
 Just before Christmas 1962, Joe was released from prison and allowed to return to legal practice.
 The anxieties of the final years of the Nkrumah regime were relieved in 1966, by the coup that ousted Nkrumah.
 In the years that followed, as her children were abroad at boarding schools and universities, and her husband was active once more in Ghanaian politics and as an ambassador for the nation, she stayed mostly in Kumasi, providing the base from which he could travel out into the world, secure in the knowledge that Peggy was taking care of things on the home front.
 She kept an eye on the properties he had inherited from his grand-uncle.
 Despite her family's extensive political involvements, Peggy herself was not particularly interested in party politics.
-She supported her husband, of course.
-But her own contributions were through the wide range of social work she engaged in.
+While supporting her husband, her contributions were more through the wide range of social work she engaged in.
 Having learned Twi, the language of the Asante, she became interested in and knowledgeable about Akan art and folklore, as she acquired a major goldweight collection, began collecting and translating proverbs, and learned Ananse stories, many of them from her husband.
 For three decades, a visit to her house and her goldweight collection was one of the highlights of a visit to Ashanti for visitors interested in its art.

 From the mid-1960s onwards, she began to publish a series of volumes of Ananse stories, retold for children, which became widely known in Africa, England and America and throughout the English-speaking world.
 Beginning with Ananse the Spider: Tales from an Ashanti Village in 1966, and followed by Tales of an Ashanti Father, she went on to publish the Children of Ananse in 1968, The Pineapple Child and Other Tales from Asante in 1969, Why There are So Many Roads in 1972, and Why the Hyena Does Not Care for Fish and Other Tales from the Ashanti Gold Weights in 1977.
 She also published a series of readers to help Ghanaian children learn English: The Lost Earring, Yao and the Python, Abena and the Python, Afua and the Mouse and Kofi and the Crow, as well as a series of novels for children and adults, including Gift of the Mmoatia and Ring of Gold, and two volumes of poetry.
 Some of her works are used as set texts in primary and secondary schools in West Africa.
 Perhaps, her most important publication, however, which was the result of nearly five decades of work, was Bu Me Bé: Proverbs of the Akan, a collection of more than 7,000 Twi proverbs that was launched in Accra in 2001.